magenta-aps/mox/python_agents/README.rst

 As such they are not automatically installed as part of the stack.

 :NOTE:
-    Once the dependencies have been resolve,
+    Once the dependencies have been resolved,
-    it should be relatively easy to adjust the installation strategy
+    it should be relatively easy to adjust the installation strategy.